 Some brands use interchangeable blades to drive their product price lower and some brands use proprietary blades that only fit their clippers.
 If you do some research, you will see that some of the best dog clippers available today tend to come with their own proprietary blades.

-Clipper blades come in a variety of number.
+Clipper blades come in a variety of numbers.
 The manufacturers generally numbering their dog clipper blades with a hash symbol before the number, for example, #4F.
 The numbers are available from #3 to #50. and indicate a different the length of cut

 One thing that you need to remember, the lower the number the longer the cut and higher the number the closer the cut to the skin.
 For example, blade #3 means the blade will leave on average 13 mm of the coat.